SonDo580/chess-rivals/README.md

 yarn dev
 ```

-5. Access the game in your web browser at `http://localhost:5173` by default
+5. Access the game in your web browser at `http://localhost:5173`